Last Updated: September 10, 2024

 Secondary carnitine deficiencies are most commonly the result of trapping of carnitine in fatty acylcarnitine due to defects in mitochondrial fatty acid β-oxidation enzymes such as is the case in medium-chain acyl-CoA dehydrogenase deficiency (MCADD).

-Primary carnitine deficiency (carnitine deficiency, systemic primary: CDSP) is an autosomal recessive disorder that results from the lack of functional the OCTN2 carnitine transporter.
+Primary carnitine deficiency (carnitine deficiency, systemic primary: CDSP) is an autosomal recessive disorder that results from the lack of function of the carnitine transporter, OCTN2.
 Within the US, Europe, and Japan the estimated frequency of carnitine deficiency, primary systemic is 1:40,000 live births.
 The frequency in Australia has been estimated to be between 1:37,000 and 1:100,000.

 Due to loss of functional OCTN2, primary carnitine deficiency patients exhibit urinary carnitine wasting.
 The loss of carnitine in the urine leads to very low serum carnitine levels ranging from 0 mM to 5 mM where the normal value should be 25 mM–50 mM.
 In addition to low serum levels of carnitine these patients have decreased intracellular carnitine accumulation.